Mental-Health-In-Tech/tech-blues-capstone/README.md

 ## <a name="poverview"></a>A. Project Overview
 ---
+For our capstone project, we will analyze mental health in the workplace for tech employees via a survey taken in 2014.
+Our goal is to find features for mental health in the technology field that affects work interference.
+Construct a ML classification model that accurately predicts who's mental health will be affected to where there is work interference and perform a feature analysis to determine the most predictive features of work interference.

 ### <a name="pdesc"></a> 1.
 Project Description
 We will be using a classification model to predict cases of work interference due to mental health.
 A feature importance analysis will then be run on the model to determine what causes work interference.